a-einstein/PortableShop/Portable/RCS.PortableShop.ServiceClients.Products/ReadMe.txt

 Besides hoping for progress in Mono, or keep working manually on the old WCF client, an alternative way is to use Web API.
 Meanwhile I have created that alternative, which currently can be used besides the WCF one by means of dependency injection.

+> This problem also applies to CoreWcf, while no longer present on MAUI, independent of Mono.
+For that reason the cherry picked client from MAUI does not work.

 > TODO
 Currently (01-02-2023) I could still not update System.ServiceModel.Http higher than Version=4.5.3 (instead of 4.10.0).
 Note there are build warnings.